Kwpolska/molokai/README.md

-# Molokai Color Scheme for Vim
+# Molokai Color Scheme for Vim, with transparent terminal backgrounds

 Molokai is a Vim port of the monokai theme for TextMate originally created by Wimer Hazenberg.

+This fork adds `molokai-term`, a modified version of Molokai that looks better on 256-color terminals and has no background of its own, so it looks good with transparent (but dark!) terminals.
+Made possible with [CSApprox](https://github.com/godlygeek/csapprox) by Matt Wozniski and the original [molokai](https://github.com/tomasr) by Tomas Restrepo.

 By default, it has a dark gray background based on the version created by Hamish Stuart Macpherson for the E editor.